Monitoring platform events

 YES

-Kafka endpoint
+Kafka address

 MONITORING_LOG_PROCESSOR_KAFKA_TOPIC